prominenceai/deepstream-services-library/docs/api-pph.md

 All options/settings can be updated at runtime while the Pipeline is playing.

+#### Input Source Slicing and Non-Maximum Merge.
+TODO...

-Credit and thanks to [@youngjae-avikus](https://github.com/youngjae-avikus) for developing the cluster algorithms.
+Credit and thanks to [@youngjae-avikus](https://github.com/youngjae-avikus) for developing the cluster algorithm.

-**Note:** The Non-Maximum Processor is an optional build component - disabled by default - requiring additional setup steps to be included.
-See the [Installing Dependencies](/docs/installing-dependencies.md) documentation for more information.
+**Note:** The Non-Maximum Processor PPH is an optional build component and is disabled/excluded by default.
+See the [Installing NumCpp](/docs/installing-dependencies.md#installing-numcpp) under the [Installing Dependencies](/docs/installing-dependencies.md) documentation for more information.

 **Important:** The Primary GIE's `cluster-mode` configuration property must be set to `4` to disable the default processing.